blastomussa/crayon-python-sdk/README.md

 	pip install crayon-cloudiq-sdk
 	```

+## **Usage**

-2. Create a new python script
+1. Create a new python script

-4. Import the CloudIQ class
+2. Import the CloudIQ class
 	```
 	from cloudiq import CloudIQ
 	```

-5. Initialize an instance of the CloudIQ class with valid user credentials:
+3. Initialize an instance of the CloudIQ class with valid user credentials:
 	```
 	from cloudiq import CloudIQ